urwa/GoogleAppsScript/README.md

 ## Email-Labeling
 For every incoming email, compares the body of email with past emails in a particular label.
 If the email body is a duplicate, moves the new email to a separate label.

+## MailMerger-Multiple-Sheets
+Automatically send customized emails from data in Google Sheets.
+The added functionality includes sending a different customized email for different sheets in the spreadsheet.

+## Everyday-Data-Archiver
+Archive data for every column in the main sheet to multiple sheets with the respective column name.
+The data is archived every day.

 DISCLAIMER: SOME PART OF THE SCRIPTS MIGHT BE TAKEN FROM OTHER SOURCES AND EDITTED ACCORDING TO MY NEEDS.
 NO COPYRIGHTS INFRINGEMENT INTENTED.